Vase Makeover (update old decor!)

 This one should work similarly.

-I used the same exact technique with the gold as I did with the Provence.
+I used the same exact technique with the gold as I did with the turquoise.

 A little heavier on the curve but this time dry brushing all the way to the bottom.

-The bumpy surface the vase had originally really played nicely with the finished design.
+The bumpy surface of the vase had originally really played nicely with the finished design.